 My name is Bryan Kilby.
 I am the Executive Chef of Pavillon International and have been for over 10 years.
 I have an Associate of Applied Science in Culinary Arts/Baking & Pastry from Asheville Buncombe Technical Community College.
 I have been a Chef for more than 30 years!
 I have been married to my wife, Shara, for 20 years and we have two beautiful daughters, Ava, and Lia.
 I love my job at Pavillon!
 I love being a part of something bigger, a part of someone’s journey!
 I enjoy fitness, OCR (Spartan Racing), riding my mountain bike, and autocross racing in my Subaru.
 Over the last several years I lost 130#s and learned a lot about nutrition and exercise which is incorporated into the weekly menus I write for our patients.
 My favorite “food thing” to do is smoked meat and I really enjoy making sauces!

-Amy began her career with Pavillon in August of 2017 as a continuing care case manager and soon after took on additional responsibilities as a counselor.
-She was promoted to her current role as Quality Improvement Specialist in July 2020.
-With previous experience in a variety of substance use treatment settings, both as a counselor and a program director, she brings a passion for improving systems into her current role.
+Amy began her career with Pavillon in August of 2017 as a continuing care case manager and soon took on additional responsibilities as a counselor and then as Quality Improvement Specialist.
+She was promoted to her current role of Clinical Support Manager in June of 2022.
+With previous experience in a variety of substance use treatment settings beginning in 2011 both as a counselor and a program director, she brings a passion for improving systems into her current role.
 This passion benefits the organization she works for, the field of substance use treatment, and most of all, the individuals in treatment settings.
-Amy earned her bachelor’s degree in Recreational Therapy from East Carolina University and her Master of Social Work degree from The University of North Carolina at Charlotte.
+Amy earned her bachelor’s degree in Recreational Therapy from East Carolina University in 2011 and her Master of Social Work degree from The University of North Carolina at Charlotte in 2015.
 She is a Licensed Clinical Social Worker (LCSW), a Licensed Clinical Addiction Specialist (LCAS), and holds a certificate as Clinical Supervisor Intern (CSI).
 Her major areas of interest include hiking, reading, traveling, spending time with family, and social justice advocacy.

 Susan “Mac” Sutherland has been a part of the Pavillon family for 9 years – beginning as the Admissions Manager and later moving into the role of Human Resources Manager, where she has worked for the last 7 years.
 Mac has a Master’s Degree in Legal Studies and is certified as an SHRM-CP.
 She is responsible for the overall management of the Human Resources department and strives to provide the highest level of support to Pavillon employees.